LeonardoAlchieri/AlfyBooker/README.md

 The bot uses `Python`, so a Python installation on your computer (Linux, Mac, Windows) is required.
 If you do not have one, or you have the "system default" installation and have never even bothered to touch it, I suggest to install [**`Python` with Anaconda**](https://www.anaconda.com/products/individual).
 Once installed, either create a custom virtual environment ([here's](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) the documentation for what they are) or use the standard one, I could not care less.

 Once you have a somewhat working `Python` installation, it is then the time to install all of the requirements.
 To do so, just to `pip install -r requirements.txt` (you can find the file in the root of the repo).
-If

 The program also uses **Google Chrome**, and thus please install it on your machine as well.
 In order to have the *automation*, you are also required to install on your machine `chromedriver`.
 To do so, plase visit the [download page](https://chromedriver.chromium.org/downloads) and download the `chromedriver` corresponding to your **Google Chrome** version and operating system.
 Once downloaded, place the `chromedriver` file in the root folder of the repo.